 In the 1900s, Diaghilev’s Ballets Russes brought innovative choreographers, designers and artists of the time together to create new work that changed the future of ballet.
-Our own Garrett Glassman, Timothy O’Donnell and Nicole Teague-Howell use this as a blueprint for their reinventions of celebrated works from the infamous dance company.
+Our own Garrett Glassman, Timothy O’Donnell and Nicole Teague-Howell breathe new life into three of the most iconic works from the infamous dance company set to the music of Stravinsky: The Firebird, Rite of Spring and Les Noces.